bestia-dev/bestia_dev_text_to_speech/README.md

 ## Rust CLI from template

 The easiest application to write in Rust is a CLI in Linux.
 And honestly I don't need more.
 I will have a text file as input and an mp3 file as output.
 Perfect for a CLI application.
-For the first time I will develope a new Rust application entirely inside a docker container using my project <https://github.com/CRUSTDE-ContainerizedRustDevEnv/crustde_cnt_img_pod>.
+For the first time I will develop a new Rust application entirely inside a docker container using my project <https://github.com/CRUSTDE-ContainerizedRustDevEnv/crustde_cnt_img_pod>.
 I want to have my rust development sandboxed.
 I am scared to allow tools and crates from unknown developers to have full access to my underlying system: Win10+WSL2 (<https://github.com/CRUSTDE-ContainerizedRustDevEnv/win10_wsl2_debian11-Env/win10_wsl2_debian11>).
 In `WSL2 terminal`:

 ```bash